-19 And I'd also like to quickly introduce the 20 people who are here with me today.
-Jitesh Mistry, whom 21 you've met; valued BCGEU staff, Danielle Marchand and 22 Susan Howatt; and friends and allies of the BCGEU, whose 23 voices resonated for us throughout this process, from the 24 Tseil-Waututh Northern B.C., Gladys Radek, who comes from 25 the heart of the Highway of Tears; Bernie Williams and
+And I'd also like to quickly introduce the people who are here with me today.
+Jitesh Mistry, whom you've met; valued BCGEU staff, Danielle Marchand and Susan Howatt; and friends and allies of the BCGEU, whose voices resonated for us throughout this process, from the Tseil-Waututh Northern B.C., Gladys Radek, who comes from the heart of the Highway of Tears; Bernie Williams and and deliver their recommendations, I want to tell you why the BCGEU is the only union in Canada with standing in this inquiry.

 1 Ceejai Julian, both of whom are BCGEU members.

-2 Before I share the stories of our members 3 and deliver their recommendations, I want to tell you why the BCGEU is the only union in Canada with standing in 4 5 this inquiry.
-6 In addition to representing thousands of 7 Indigenous workers, the BCGEU represents tens of thousands 8 of workers who interact daily with Indigenous women, 9 girls, trans and two-spirit people, their families and 10 their communities, while providing programs, delivering 11 services and enacting public policies in practically every 12 sector and every community in British Columbia.
-13 Of the more than 77,000 members of the 14 BCGEU, more than two thirds of those work in broader
+Before I share the stories of our members

+In addition to representing thousands of Indigenous workers, the BCGEU represents tens of thousands of workers who interact daily with Indigenous women, girls, trans and two-spirit people, their families and their communities, while providing programs, delivering services and enacting public policies in practically every sector and every community in British Columbia.

-15 public service, including members who work in direct 16 government such as social workers; corrections and youth 17 custody officers; sheriffs; employment and financial 18 assistants; as well as childcare and family support 19 workers, including those at the Phil Bouvier Center, which 20 is operated by the Vancouver Native Health Society in 21 Strathcona, one of the most vulnerable neighbourhoods in 22 Canada; legal services and court workers, including Native 23 court workers, who MacKenzie, with the Aboriginal Women's 24 Action Network, credited with teaching her to be 25 Aboriginal and helping her change how she saw herself and
+Of the more than 77,000 members of the BCGEU, more than two thirds of those work in broader public service, including members who work in direct government such as social workers; corrections and youth custody officers; sheriffs; employment and financial assistants; as well as childcare and family support workers, including those at the Phil Bouvier Center, which is operated by the Vancouver Native Health Society in Strathcona, one of the most vulnerable neighbourhoods in Canada; legal services and court workers, including Native court workers, who MacKenzie, with the Aboriginal Women's Action Network, credited with teaching her to be Aboriginal and helping her change how she saw herself and

-1 her life; post-secondary instructors and support staff, 2 including the Native Education College, which also figured in Mackenzie's story as the first place where she 3 4 experienced being part of an Aboriginal community; 5 Aboriginal services, including B.C.'s many vibrant 6 Aboriginal friendship centers; and of course women's 7 services, including transition houses and the Downtown 8 East-Side Women's Center whose "Red Women Rising" made a 9 powerful submission to this Commission in Calgary, where 10 they declared that Indigenous women are not stereotypes, 11 but leaders who will never stop fighting for social 12 justice.
+1 her life; post-secondary instructors and support staff, 2 including the Native Education College, which also figured 3 in Mackenzie's story as the first place where she 4 experienced being part of an Aboriginal community; 5 Aboriginal services, including B.C.'s many vibrant 6 Aboriginal friendship centers; and of course women's 7 services, including transition houses and the Downtown 8 East-Side Women's Center whose "Red Women Rising" made a 9 powerful submission to this Commission in Calgary, where 10 they declared that Indigenous women are not stereotypes, 11 but leaders who will never stop fighting for social 12 justice.
+13 This Commission has heard from and about

-13This Commission has heard from and about14BGU members throughout this inquiry.
-Those members are15the bedrock of your union and I'm proud to represent them16here today.
+This Commission has heard from and about BGU members throughout this inquiry.
+Those members are the bedrock of your union and I'm proud to represent them here today.